AMChierici/study_notes/CT2_acronyms.md

 **L**osses can be carried forward until a gain is made
 **E**xemptions exists (ie assets that do not incur taxable gains)

+### Auditors' opinions - UM EQDA

+**U**nqualified report
+**M**odified report
+  * **E**mphasis of matter paragraphs - if there is significant uncertainty which has been disclosed in the accounts, the auditor should point this out for emphasis
+  * **Q**ualified opinion - when resriction on evidence auditor can access, or disagrees with treatment of a matter then auditor offers opinion of financial statement "except for" the disclosed problem
+  * **D**islaimer of opnion - such extreme uncertainty so impossible to express opinion.
+  * **A**dverse opinion - auditor believes financial statements are so misleading they do not give a true and fair view

 ### Accounting Concepts - Ch 7 - MCM MCB RAD PG

 **M**oney measurement